Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 "Yeah.
 An’ *think* about what that means.
 When they finally figure shit out, they’re gonna be *real* fuckin’ scary.
 Scarier’n us even, so why *wouldn’t* I wanna help ‘em get civilized?"
 He glanced toward the village. "...Imagine in like five hundred years time or whatever, when they’ve graduated from cavemonkey to spacemonkey.
 That’s how fast it’s gonna happen I bet."

 "Honestly, I think it’s going to go much faster," Claire predicted.
 "I wouldn’t be surprised if we see a few of them wandering among us in our lifetimes.
-I mean…god, look at Vemik.
+I mean... god, look at Vemik.
 He’s *curious.* And I don’t even want to guess what his IQ would be if he was human.
 It’d put mine to shame, that’s for sure, and I’m working on my second doctorate!"

 Hoeff wanted to say something snarky about equating degrees with intelligence, but for once in his life, the little devil on his shoulder held its peace.
 Instead, he agreed and made his point.